chiper-inc/React-Web-Coding-Challenge/README.md

   - [ ] Location of the theft
   - [ ] Picture of the bike, if available
 - [ ] I want to filter reported bike thefts by partial case title.
-- [ ] I want to filter reported bike thefts by date range.
 - [ ] I want to see a loading state until the list is available.
 - [ ] I want to see an error state if the list is unavailable.
 - [ ] I want to see an empty state if there are no results.